Abhijeet1828/shared-whiteboard/README.md

 ### 6.1 TCP Connection

-The whiteboard client-server architecture uses TCP^4 for connection between the server and multiple clients.
+The whiteboard client-server architecture uses TCP for connection between the server and multiple clients.
 This protocol was chosen because it requires a connection to transmit data which guarantees the delivery of data from one connected application to other.
 Since each request sent by a whiteboard client is important to acknowledge and respond to, guaranteed delivery is a huge advantage while using TCP.
 Once data is sent from one node, it also guarantees the sequencing of the data which cuts down on a lot of processing on both the server and the client-side.
-TCP also performs extensive error checking and acknowledgment of data which puts TCP over UDP^5 in terms of reliability.
+TCP also performs extensive error checking and acknowledgment of data which puts TCP over UDP in terms of reliability.
 Lastly, Java has great support for TCP and it makes it easier to code and maintain for a small-scale application like the shared whiteboard.